Full-waveform earthquake source inversion using simulation-based inference: Application to synthetic and real waveform source inversions

 Throughout the rest of this work, this equation will serve as the forward model to generate synthetic seismograms to perform inference.
 When considering displacement seismograms in multiple spatial directions and at $N$ separate receiver locations, all measurements can be combined such that $ \mathbf{D} = \{u^1_x,u^1_y,u^1_z, \ldots, u^N_x, u^N_y, u^N_z \}$.

 Note also that for a fixed source location $\mathbf{\xi}$, the displacement field $\mathbf{u}$ at each receiver is expressly linear with respect to the moment tensor components.
-This property is utilised to explore a simplified toy problem in the Section \ref{sec:artificial_gaussian_noise}, since it allows comparison of SBI with analytic results associated with linear Gaussian inference problems.
+This property is utilised to explore a simplified toy problem in the Section \ref{sec:artificial_gaussian_noise}, since it allows comparison of SBI with analytic results associated with linear Gaussian inference problems \citep{tarantola2005inverse, Alsing2018}.

 This study utilises two crustal 1D earth models: one computed beneath station ROSA in the Azores islands \citep{Ferreira2020}, and a Madeira model provided by IPMA.
 Below the crustal model, LITHO1.0 \citep{pasyanos2014litho1} is used until its maximum depth, after which the Preliminary reference Earth model (PREM) 1D \citep{dziewonski1981preliminary} is used.
 Green's functions were computed using AxiSEM-1D \citep{axisem} down to a dominant mesh period of 10 s.
 Once the databases were computed and processed, Instaseis was used to generate synthetic vertical and horizontal component seismograms at each station. $15$-minute windows starting from one minute before the centroid time are used for each station.
 Event and noise observations have the instrument response removed, before being processed in exactly the same way as the synthetics.
 All real and synthetic waveforms are filtered using a 4-corner band-pass filter between $0.02$ and $0.04$ Hz (T $\sim 25 - 50$ s).

 These relatively long period data are used to mitigate against modelling errors, both due to the simplistic 1D Earth models being used, as well as unmodelled ocean-layer ringing effects observed in the OBS data.
+In our setting, particularly when treating waveforms with high signal-to-noise ratios, we expect large modelling errors that dominate contributions to the uncertainty and bias the inference results.
+This is relevant for the moderate magnitude events studied in this manuscript, and we present a discussion of this issue in Section \ref{sec:model_errors}.